C.D. Tondela: Into the Primeira Liga (2015–2022)

 On 30 May 2015, Tondela announced the return of Vítor Paneira as the club's manager on a one-year contract.
 As part of the pre-season friendlies, Tondela played its first two matches abroad: the first one was a 1–1 draw against Hamm Benfica, in Luxembourg; the second was a 3–2 win against Millwall, at their ground, The Den.

 Since Tondela's home was undergoing reconstruction, the club debuted in the top flight of Portuguese football playing at the Estádio Municipal de Aveiro on 14 August 2015.
 The match ended in a controversial 1–2 defeat against Sporting CP.
 The club's first win in the competition came on the third-round, a 1–0 home win against Nacional da Madeira.

 On 6 October 2015 manager Vítor Paneira left the club by mutual consent, with Rui Bento being appointed his successor on the same day.
 Bento was sacked two months later, following a succession of poor results, leaving the club on the last place with only 5 points.
 Petit was appointed the new manager on the next day.

 At the end of the first half of the season, Tondela had only 8 points from 17 games.
 By 14 March 2016 they were 11 points adrift from safety.

 Between the 27th and the 33rd matchdays, the club made 14 points.
 In the last round, Tondela won against the relegated Académica de Coimbra by 2–0 and Rio Ave won 2–1 against União da Madeira, meaning that the Auriverdes finished the season in 16th place with 30 points, ahead of União da Madeira.
 Petit successfully led Tondela to safety from relegation with the feat being dubbed a miracle.
 Highlights included a 2–2 away draw against Sporting, an historic first time win at Estádio do Dragão by 1–0, and a 4–1 win at Paços de Ferreira.

 On the first match of the 2016–17 season, Tondela lost 0–2 against Benfica in the first match that one of the Big Three played in Tondela's ground.
 On 9 January 2016, Petit left the club and was replaced by Pepa.

+Tondela were relegated at the end of the 2021–22 season, but at the same time made history by reaching the 2022 Taça de Portugal final where they lost 3–1 to Porto.
+Tondela also qualified for the 2022 Supertaça Cândido de Oliveira as Taça de Portugal runners-up due to Porto winning the double that season.
+Porto won the Supertaça by 3–0.